zdcobb/ledger/README.md

 - add prisma and sqlite db
 - Authentication and Authorization w/ JWT
 - Add components for:
--- page
+  + page
--- groups/lists of transactions
+  + groups/lists of transactions
--- individual transactions, save
+  + individual transactions
--- history/saved pages
+  + history/saved pages

 ### later on...
 - add server for ui to replace dev server